 A1.
 Students are admitted to the Summer Bridge Program for a variety of reasons.
 It is impossible to give one answer to satisfy all students.
 The Office of Undergraduate Admissions makes determinations based on their review of a wide range of variables including GPA, standardized test scores, grades in college preparatory courses, writing samples and letters of recommendation.
 Other things that may be taken into account include first-generation status, socio-economic status, underrepresented minority status, geographical location, family or other personal challenges.
-For a more detailed response to this question, please contact the following: Ms. Delphine Byrd, Assistant Director of Undergraduate Admission (313) 872-7608, or Ms. Erica Sanders, Managing Director of Recruitment and Operations for Undergraduate Admissions (734) 647-0104.
+For a more detailed response to this question, please contact the following: Ms. Delphine Byrd, Assistant Director of Undergraduate Admission (313) 872-7608, or Ms. Erica Sanders, Interim Director for Undergraduate Admissions (734) 647-0104.

 Q2.
 Is the Summer Bridge Program optional?

 A2.
 Comprehensive Studies operates several summer programs.
 If a student has been given a Summer Bridge start date, it is not optional.
 Summer Bridge students must enter the university that summer semester.
 Other CSP students have the option to begin in summer or fall.

 Q3.
 Can I live at home and attend the Summer Bridge Program?

 A3.
 No. All Summer Bridge students are required to live on campus for the duration of the program.
 Students live on campus to form the connections with other students and faculty on campus.
 Our hope is to help students form excellent skills that will ensure their success at Michigan.
 This is often hard to do with the distractions of home and family.
 The Summer Bridge Program also has tutoring and workshop sessions that last until 10:00 PM.
 It is best for students to live on campus to make full use of the resources the University of Michigan has to offer.